 Best seasons to go: Spring and fall

-When taking everything into account, the spring and the fall are usually the best times of the year to visit Lisbon.
+When taking everything into account, spring and fall are usually the best times of the year to visit Lisbon.

 Why?
 Simply because the weather is at its best, and the amount of visiting tourists is somewhat reasonable which affects crowds and prices.

-Spring has the combination of fun events as well as decent weather.
+Spring has a combination of fun events as well as decent weather.
 It can rain sometimes, sure, but most days will be sunny.
-The autumn is more quiet when it comes to events and celebrations, so don’t expect too much here, but beaches will be emptier and temperatures still enjoyable.
+The autumn is quieter when it comes to events and celebrations, so don’t expect too much here, but beaches will be emptier and temperatures still enjoyable.

 In other words, if you can, try to visit Lisbon between March and May, or between September and November!